Proportional representation for municipalities

 New research shows that Canadian city councillors tend to have partisan affiliations and/or ideology that matches the most popular partisan affiliation in the area they represent.

 In other words, if voters in municipal ward A tended to vote for a right wing representative at the federal level, then the city councillor for that ward will also tend to be on the right of the political spectrum.
-This begs the same question we ask about provincial and federal elections: How are the substantial number of voters with a different political ideology in that ward being represented on their city council?
+Who represents the other voters?

 Representation of ethnic diversity on local councils